How we re-branded a Swedish manufacturer of super-high-end amplifiers

 Step 7: Packaging

 Most brands are obsessed with one thing when it comes to packaging design: shelf standout.
 Engström doesn’t have this problem because you won’t find their amplifiers on a store shelf.
-The brand is so specialist that your typical consumer will go out of their way to visit a high-end audio showroom (possibly even in a different country) to listen to the amplifiers, then order them from Engström directly.
+The brand is so specialist that your typical consumer will go out of their way to visit a high-end audio dealer (possibly even in a different country) to listen to the amplifiers and order them.
 The only job the packaging has is to protect the amplifiers for shipping, then make a very Scandinavian, understated and pure statement when they arrive.

 For consistency the packaging is finished with the same grey card used on the business cards and the cover of the brand booklet.
 The EE icon is debossed onto the top, and the product name discreetly varnished onto the side of the pack.
 There’s no need for additional information, because when someone spends this kind of money, you can be sure they know exactly what they’re going to find in the box.